-4 Conclusions and Proposed Actions
+5 Conclusions and Proposed Actions

-4.1 Conclusions from New Monitoring Data
+5.1 Conclusions from New Monitoring Data

-Indicative monitoring of PM{10} and carbon monoxide has continued at sites previously the subject of Detailed Assessments.
-There is no indication that any objectives have been exceeded in 2009.
-It is predicted that compliance with the PM{10} 2010 annual mean objective will be achieved in the area of densest primary coal combustion.
+Indicative monitoring of PM10 and carbon monoxide has continued at sites previously the subject of Detailed Assessments.
+There is no indication that any objectives have been exceeded in 2010.